lucawen/sheepbot/README.md

 ### Using
 Add a .env file with environments.
 See .env.example for what you need to put.
+Or just add the env into docker environment.

 For development, just execute: